1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 They usually offer both a LPB and several BSB connections.
 Exceptions seem to be the controllers of the series RVS21, RVS51, RVS61 and RVS23.
 RVSx1 controllers are used in heat pumps and seem to only offer one BSB connector.
-RVS23 controllers are used on a particular Weishaupt model (WTU) and seem to only offer one LPB.
+RVS23 controllers are used on a particular Weishaupt model (WTU) and seem to only offer a LPB.
 These controllers seem to be labeled by Weishaupt as "WRS-CPU Bx".
 Further information on this controller model can be found in [chapter 3.5] (chap03.md#35-special-case-weishaupt-heating-systems).

 The control unit usually is a variant of the Siemens AVS37.294 (so called "ISR Plus" whithin Broetje).